Close Menu

 Click Here

-It was bound to happen eventually that our favorite underdogs would have a rift that threatens to tear them apart.
-And I appreciate that The Mighty Ducks Episode 7 continues its streak of subverting my expectations in how it approaches and resolves this conflict.
 In a kids’ show, I would usually expect the protagonist that everyone is upset with to apologize a bunch of times, get nothing in return, then do something heroic to fix everything.
 But that’s not enough for the Don’t Bothers.
 Which it shouldn’t be.
 Kids aren’t so fickle.
-There are a few that are willing to forgive Evan quicker than others.
+There are a few that are willing to forgive Evan quicker than others in The Mighty Ducks Episode 7.
 In fact, Nick’s (Maxwell Simkins) lines about it are just as hilarious as ever.

 But Sam and Sofi are not so quick to make amends.
-I wish that the way Evan does eventually receive acceptances of his apology from them would have been more based on being better than just saying he will or making extra gestures.
+I wish that the way Evan eventually receives acceptance of his apology from them would have been more based on being better than just saying he will or making extra gestures.
 But I also understand it’s a TV show with time constraints.
 Ultimately, I’m just glad that it displayed kids showing healthy boundaries and evaluations of their self-worth in taking their time to forgive Evan.

-The Mighty Ducks: Game Changers Episode 7 is streaming now on Disney+.
-New episodes air Fridays.
+The Mighty Ducks: Game Changers Episode 7 is no longer available to stream.

 The Mighty Ducks: Game Changers Episode 7 — "Pond Hockey"